abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 we accomplish things.

 That’s how the Buddha was able to teach—with the five khandhas.
-If he had said, “Well, that’s it for the five khandas,” and had done nothing, then we would be in a bind.
-After the Buddha’s enlightenment, he spent forty-five years carrying the khandas around and teaching, establishing a dispensation that has lasted to this day.
+If he had said, “Well, that’s it for the five khandhas,” and had done nothing, then we would be in a bind.
+After the Buddha’s enlightenment, he spent forty-five years carrying the khandhas around and teaching, establishing a dispensation that has lasted to this day.

 This reflection on the khandhas is a really important part of